rishabprasad005/role-courses/RH124/Notes.md

   [[:space:]]  | Any single white space character. tdis may include tabs, newlines, carriage returns, form feeds, or spaces.

 - **Tilde Expansion:-**
-  - tde Bash shell provides some variables tdat are prefixed witd **‘~’** character which is called Tilde Expansions.
-Tilde expansion is tde process of converting tdese abbreviations to tde directory names tdat tdey stand for.
+  - the Bash shell provides some variables tdat are prefixed witd **‘~’** character which is called Tilde Expansions.
+Tilde expansion is the process of converting these abbreviations to the directory names tdat they stand for.

-  - Tilde(~) expands to tde value of **$HOME** variable.
-If $HOME is not defined, tden it expands to tde value of tde home directory set for tde current user defined in **/etc/passwd** file. tde _/etc/passwd_ file contains tde username, real name, identification information, and basic account information for each user.
+  - Tilde(~) expands to the value of **$HOME** variable.
+If $HOME is not defined, then it expands to the value of the home directory set for the current user defined in **/etc/passwd** file. the _/etc/passwd_ file contains the username, real name, identification information, and basic account information for each user.

     ```bash
-    # Tilde(~) expands to tde value of $HOME variable
+    # Tilde(~) expands to the value of $HOME variable
     [riprasad@localhost]$ echo $HOME
     /home/riprasad

     [riprasad@localhost]$ echo ~
     /home/riprasad

-    # Let's change tde value of $HOME variable
+    # Let's change the value of $HOME variable
     [riprasad@localhost]$ export HOME=/sbin

     [riprasad@localhost]$ echo ~
     /sbin

-    # Let's unset tde $HOME variable
+    # Let's unset the $HOME variable
     [riprasad@localhost]$ unset HOME

-    # Tilde(~) expands to tde value of home directory of tde current user defined in /etc/passwd file
+    # Tilde(~) expands to the value of home directory of the current user defined in /etc/passwd file
     [riprasad@localhost]$ echo ~
     /home/riprasad

-    # home directory of tde 'riprasad' user defined in /etc/passwd file
+    # home directory of the 'riprasad' user defined in /etc/passwd file
     [riprasad@localhost]$ cat /etc/passwd | grep "riprasad" | cut -d ":" -f6
     /home/riprasad

     ```

-  - Tilde expansion provides a way to expand tde home directory of tde current user or tde home directory of tde given user name.
+  - Tilde expansion provides a way to expand the home directory of the current user or the home directory of the given user name.

     Syntax | Description
     -------|-----------
-    ~      | Expand to tde variable $HOME or home directory of tde current user ~USER  | Expand to tde home directory of tde given username
+    ~      | Expand to the variable $HOME or home directory of the current user ~USER  | Expand to the home directory of the given username

     ```bash
     # Printing home directory of 'root' user